spark-jobserver/spark-jobserver/README.md

 Spark Jobserver programmatically.

 ## Contribution and Development
 Contributions via Github Pull Request are welcome.
-See the TODO for some ideas.
+Please start by taking a look at the [contribution guidelines](doc/contribution-guidelines.md) and check the TODO for some contribution ideas.

 - If you need to build with a specific scala version use ++x.xx.x followed by the regular command, for instance: `sbt ++2.11.6 job-server/compile`